 Be that person!

 12. Don’t give up

-Majority of bloggers who didn’t succeed are those who gave up too early.
-Rome was not built in a day, and your blog won’t successful in a couple of months.
+The majority of bloggers who didn’t succeed are those who gave up too early.
+Rome was not built in a day, and your blog won’t succeed in a couple of months.
 Probably not even a year.

 This is the advice I have heard pretty early, and I live by it.
 It’s been a year.
 The blog is not where I was hoping it would be by now.
 But I have learnt a lot.
 I can see now, what I couldn’t see then.
 This only proves how much I have learnt.
 You will never get to this point of knowledge if you give up.

 Don’t let this post overwhelm you.
 If becoming a blogger is your dream – just go for it.
 Remember that everything in life takes time.

 The above are my personal lessons I learnt in my first fear of blogging, and it might be different for everyone.
 And I’m sure there is so much more.